Need assistance?

 • 24 In the last four cycles, 24 UIC graduate & professional students and alumni have have been named a finalist or alternate

-• 2 x UIC named 2021 & 2022 HSI Leader by State Department
+• 4 x UIC named an HSI Leader by the State Department

 Are UIC students successful?
 Yes.
 According to the data available in a recent Chronicle of Higher Education article (for the 2022-23 competition), the five “top producers” of Fulbright US students (doctoral institutions) averaged 111.6 applications and 34.6 awards.
 Their “success rate” was 31%.
 While our applications numbers are significantly smaller, we fare better!
-For the recent, 2024-2025 competition, we had 9 applications from our graduate/professional students and grad alumni.
+For the 2024-2025 competition, we had 9 applications from our graduate/professional students and grad alumni.
 A whopping SEVEN (77.8%) of them achieved semi-finalist, alternate, or finalist status! (“Finalist” equals “offered the Fulbright.”)
 With four finalists, our “success rate” was 44.4%.
 This is especially exciting as there are over 10,000 applications each year.
 In short, UIC compares favorably to our peers (Source).

-Last updated 6/14/24/bw
+Last updated 5/7/25/bw

 Why apply?
 Getting Started